 Try: Soaper Duper Lemon Body Wash featuring aloe vera juice

 This oil from Morocco has twice as much vitamin E as olive oil and is packed with essential fatty acids and antioxidants.
 You can often find it in hair care products, but try it in a body cream to soften skin and reduce scarring.
+Some new mums also swear by ordinary coconut oil.

 There’s no sure-fire way to prevent stretchmarks, but experts do recommend good hydration to keep skin supple and stretchy.
 If you’re using a stretchmark product, chances are it’ll contain cocoa butter – a rich, natural moisturiser made from cocoa beans.